Accounts Packages - Contents

 Access Accounts – Dimensions (the next step on from Horizons, under Band 3).
 From £3900.
 Client/server version with great flexibility in configuring screens, field names, etc.

 OpenAccounts The package used by professional accountancy body ICAEW, PDSA, St Vincent de Paul Society, Hospitaller Order of St. John of God (Ireland) and others.
-Became part of COA, now Advanced Business Solutions– see their Charity/not-for-profit pages.
+Now part of Advanced– see their charity pages.

 Microsoft Dynamics (previously Great Plains) Was somewhat taking over from Sun on the more sophisticated/medium to large charity requirements before it became part of Microsoft.
 Designed totally for the Windows environment and SQL based.
 Seven analysis segments, plus FRX drill-down reporting tool.
 Touchstone is a reseller – see Suppliers list below.

 Navision Financials Used by Woodland Trust, Archbishops Council, Diocese of London, amongst others.
-Now part of Microsoft Dynamics, so these contact details may be out of date: Elstree House, Elstree Way, Borehamwood, Herts, WD6 1SD, phone 020 8207 4141, email: firstname.lastname@example.org
+Now part of Microsoft Dynamics.

 PS Financials Charity users include Save the Children Fund, Women’s Royal Voluntary Service.
 Stated strengths are: SORP and SoFA reporting, Automation of partial VAT recovery, Restricted and unrestricted fund accounting, Web reporting for trustees and remote users, Valuing volunteer input, Easy integration to membership, fundraising & other operational systems.
 Buy direct from the software authors.
 7 The Forum, Minerva Business Park, Peterborough, PE2 6FT, phone 01733 367330.